 --were increasingly fond of adding ska/reggae and disco to their initially aggressive sounds

 --inched toward the mainstream with each album

 --were proudly British

-However, I've done the research and besides appearing on a couple of the same charity compilation albums, the two never shared a stage.
+However, after some light research, besides appearing on a couple of the same charity compilation albums, the two never shared a stage.
 In fact, it was their differences that really kept them apart.